-This is because the many minds approach leads directly to a view
+This is because the many minds approach leads directly to:

 Lockwood referred to the superpositional brain as the 'Mind' and to our subjective consciousness as 'maximal experiences'.
 He described the sum of maximal experiences that correspond to one Mind as a 'biography'.

 Branching occurs relative to a biography when there is a branching of maximal experiences.
 This happens when we become aware of the macroscopic effects of a quantum interaction.
-Lockwood argued that it is already accepted that we can have mutually incompatible experiences which are wholly our own, they simply occur at different times.
+Lockwood stated that it's already accepted that we can have mutually incompatible experiences which are wholly our own, they simply occur at different times.

-Lockwood showed that biographies can be represented by a cylinder; with time as the vertical dimension and biographies as the horizontal dimension.
-The distribution of maximal experiences at any particular time are seen by looking at a cross-sectional area of the cylinder.
+Lockwood showed that biographies can be represented by a cylinder - with time as the vertical dimension and biographies as the horizontal dimension.
+The distribution of maximal experiences at any particular time is seen by looking at a cross-sectional area of the cylinder.
 This will be made up of a number of different colours, each representing different experiences.
 Before the measurement, the surface could be green, for example, but after the 'split', it will divide into yellow and blue regions.